 The name “Checkpoint Charlie” comes from the NATO phonetic alphabet (Alpha, Bravo, Charlie).
 This is an important landmark site of the cold war, which witnessed numerous attempts to escape from EastBerlini.
 This is one of the sites that you ought to visit in Berlin.

 I hope you like our list of the top best things to do in Germany.
-Book your flights today and experience Germany yourself!
+Book your most popular Flight available on Cleartrip today and experience Germany yourself!